Hiking the Natural Bridge Canyon Trail in Death Valley National Park

 Upper Natural Bridge Canyon

-Past the Natural Bridge, you can continue hiking up the canyon for another 0.4 miles until you reach a dry waterfall chute where most people turn around.
+Past the Natural Bridge, the trail continues up the canyon for another 0.4 miles (0.6 km) until it comes to a dry waterfall chute where most people turn around.

 This is first of two ledges to scramble up before the end.